Scroll to Continue

-Although mosquitoes can be found year-round in Hawaii’s warm climate, summer is peak season.
+Although mosquitoes can be found year-round in Hawaiʻi’s warm climate, summer is peak season.
 Mosquitoes can act as carriers of diseases, such as zika, dengue and chikungunya, which are primarily transmitted to humans through the bite of an infected mosquito.
-Fortunately, none of these diseases are native to Hawaii, nor are they being spread locally at this time.
+Fortunately, none of these diseases are native to Hawaiʻi, and they are not found locally at this time.
 Help prevent mosquito bites, and the risk of diseases being transmitted, by applying EPA-registered insect repellent containing 20-30% DEET, and wearing light-colored long-sleeved shirts, pants and shoes when outdoors, especially at sunrise and sunset when mosquitoes are most active.
-For more information, visit FightTheBiteHawaii.com.
+For more information, visit FIGHTTHEBITEHAWAII.COM.

 Pedestrian SafetyBe a safe, smart pedestrian and know the rules.
-Review information provided by the Hawaii Department of Transportation at Walk Wise Hawaii, a program aimed at helping pedestrians be safer.
+Review information provided by the Hawaiʻi Department of Transportation at Hawaiʻi, a program aimed at helping pedestrians be safer.
 Information is available in Japanese, Filipino, Hawaiian, Samoan, Vietnamese, Chinese and Korean languages.

 - Keep valuables in your hotel room or a hotel safe.
 When out for the day, keep essentials with you.

 - Keep an eye on your belongings while on the beach.